Email icon

 Guide · 6 min read

-Commercial Door Lock Repairs and Access Control System Faults
+Door Lock Repairs & Access Control Faults

 Locks and access control fail at the interface between mechanical hardware and electronics.
 Diagnosing whether the fault is in the lock body, the controller, the reader or the wiring is the first job on every callout.